ceos-seo/data_cube_ui/docs/ui_install.md

 EMAIL_PORT = '25'
 ```

-Next, replace 'localuser' with whatever your local system user is.
+Next, replace `localuser` with whatever your local system user is.
 This corresponds to the values you entered in the Apache configuration file.

 ```